timothyrobbinscpa/timothyrobbinscpa.github.io/_portfolio/messy_data_cleanup.md

 Handling complex data structures and ensuring the integrity of the dataset required sophisticated data manipulation strategies.
 My previous experience working closely with IT teams and managing large-scale data implementations proved invaluable in navigating these challenges.
 This data cleaning project demonstrates essential preprocessing steps to prepare data for analysis and machine learning tasks.
 The structured approach ensures that the dataset is clean, consistent, and ready for advanced analytical tasks.

+## Discover the Full Story

+Explore the detailed analysis [here](/messy-data-post/).

-## Detailed Analysis and Technical Breakdown
+## Explore the Technical Journey

-For a comprehensive analysis and a detailed breakdown, including code and visuals, view the project notebook on [NBViewer](https://nbviewer.org/github/yourusername/yourrepo/blob/master/notebooks/customer_churn_analysis.ipynb).
+For more on the project, including detailed code snippets and visuals, visit the notebook on [NBViewer](https://nbviewer.org/github/timothyrobbinscpa/messy_data_cleaning/blob/master/src/data_cleaning_FINAL_FINAL.ipynb?flush_cache=true).